sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 == Affine Cipher ==

 An affine cipher combines the idea of a shift cipher with a multiplicative cipher.
 In this particular example, we map consecutive letters of the alphabet to consecutive numbers, starting with A=0 (you can also do this cipher differently, and starting with A=1).
 The user selects two values, a and b.
 The value a is the multiplier and must be relatively prime to 26 in order to guarantee that each letter is encoded uniquely.
 The value b is the addend.
 Each letter's value is multiplied by a, and the product is added to b.
-This is then replaced with a new letter, corresponding to the result modulo 26. -AF
+This is then replaced with a new letter, corresponding to the result modulo 26.

 === Affine Cipher Encryption ===
 by Sarah Arpin, Alexis Newton

 You can use this interact to encrypt a message with the affine cipher.
+Notice that the only choices for a can be numbers that are relatively prime to 26.
+This cipher will encipher a letter m of your message as a*m + b.

 {{{#!sagecell
 # Last edited 8/7/2019 2:01pm
-print "Put your message in between the provided quotes (with no additional quotes or apostrophes!), and select your desired a and b: " print "Notice that the only choices for a can be numbers that are relatively prime to 26." print "This cipher will encipher the letters m of your message as a*m + b."
+print "Put your message in between the provided quotes (with no additional quotes or apostrophes!), and select your desired a and b: "
 @interact
 def affine_cipher(message = input_box(default='"secrets"', width = 50), a=[1,3,5,7,9,11,15,17,19,21,23], b =[0..25]):
     A = AlphabeticStrings()